 Do I have to use a lawyer to get Probate?

 You do not have to use a lawyer to get Probate as it is possible for you to make a personal application to the Probate Registry.
-However, they may not be able to help you with all of the necessary forms to make the application and they would make a charge for preparing the document known as the ‘Oath’.
+However, they may not be able to help you with all of the necessary forms to make the application.

 The benefit of using a lawyer is that they can advise you whether Probate is necessary and guide you through the process of applying at a very stressful and emotional time.
 Lawyers will also be able to take the pressure off of you by preparing all of the forms for you to sign to apply for the document and then provide it to you once received.